-Associate Professor of Electrical Engineering-Electrophysics and Chemistry
+Professor of Electrical Engineering-Electrophysics, Chemistry, and Physics and Astronomy

 - 2002, PhD, Physics, Massachusetts Institute of Technology